Community Chaplaincy Norfolk (CCN) is a Christian charity which supports men and women leaving prison in Norfolk.

 Training Course for Volunteer Mentors.

-The training course has been produced by the Community Chaplaincy Association.
+The training course is based on one produced by the Community Chaplaincy Association.
 This is a national body that brings together best practice and makes it available to local Community Chaplaincy projects.

 All our volunteers are required to do the training so that they understand the aims of the project and what would be required of a mentor.
 Completing the training does not commit you to becoming a mentor nor does it commit us to accepting you on the project.

-Or download the form here.
-CCN Volunteer Application Form
+Or download the form here: CCN Volunteer Application Form (Word document)